epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 * Browse service
 * Launch TOPCAT
 * Select line  granule_uid = temp2888A1
-* On bottom left menu "Data selection", click "Send Tables" and validate dialogues This sends the profile in VOTable format to TOPCAT
+* On bottom left menu "Data selection", click "Send Tables" and validate dialogues.

+This sends the profile in VOTable format to TOPCAT

 ![2](img/2.png)